marcus604/owntone_automation/README.md

 # Owntone Server Automation
 This project provides terraform and ansible resources to fully automate the setup of an [Owntone server](https://github.com/owntone/owntone-server). **The configuration is designed specifically to capture line-in audio from a source, like a record player, and stream it to any compatible AirPlay device.**

 This was built around my own hardware and setup but many things are set by variables so it should be adaptable for your own hardware and setup.
 Feel free to open an issue if there is something that doesnt work or is not needed and I can parameterize it.

+## Credit

+Huge credit to the [Owntone team](https://github.com/owntone/owntone-server) for all the development work as this project obviously would not be possible.
+Also extra shoutout to their documentation which made configuring all this much much easier.

 ## Prequisities